 On behalf of Environment Canada and the Canadian Meteorological and Oceanographic Society

 All rights reserved.
 No part of this publication may be

-any means, electronic, mechanical, photocopying, recording or otherwise without
+or by any means, electronic, mechanical, photocopying, recording or

 Permission is hereby granted for the reproduction, without alteration, of materials contained in this publication for non-commercial use in schools or in other teacher enhancement activities on the condition their source is acknowledged.
 This permission does not extend to delivery by electronic means.

 Published by Environment Canada

 © Her Majesty the Queen in Right of Canada, 2001

 Cat. no. En56-172/2001E-IN

 Many properties of the atmosphere vary dramatically as we move